CBT-I for Insomnia in Cancer Patients

 The trial information does not specify whether you need to stop taking your current medications.
 It is best to discuss this with the trial coordinators or your doctor.

-Is CBT-I safe for cancer patients?
+What prior data suggests that this stepped care CBT-I is safe for cancer patients?

 Josée Savard, Ph.D.